gsaukov/cln-task-manager/challenge/CHALLENGE.md

-# Celonis Programming Challenge
+# Cln Programming Challenge

 Dear applicant,

-Congratulations, you made it to the Celonis Programming Challenge!
+Congratulations, you made it to the Cln Programming Challenge!

 Ideally it should not take you more than 3-4 hours for the backend module, or 6 hours if you do the frontend as well, but feel free to work at your own pace.